edHelper.com

 By Beth Beutler

 2 It felt like years had passed since the hat saw a stream of sunshine peeking through the leaves above him.
-Now, every day it was cloudy and cold for hours.
-Maybe something had happened to Douglas, and that was why the hat was forgotten.
+Now, every day was cloudy and cold.
+Maybe something had happened to Douglas, and that was why the hat had been forgotten.

 3 As fearful thoughts went through his mind, the hat became sad.
 "What if he had to stay in the hospital?
 What if something worse happened!"